KasparJohannesSchneider/TwentySecondsCurriculumVitae-LaTex/README.md

 ## About this FORK
 This fork is a derivative of [TwentySecondsCurriculumVitae-LaTex](https://github.com/spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex) created by [Carmine Spagnuolo](https://github.com/spagnuolocarmine).
 Mainly the following changes have been made to the original repo:
 - This version uses A4 paper
+- Support for multiple Languages has been added
 - `fontawesome` has been updated to `fontawesome5` that supports fixed-width icons and consists of more icons
 - Some optional blue icons for the sidebar have been added
 - The skill bar graphs have been equipped with icons